phac-nml/biohansel/docs/source/user-docs/output.rst

 Scheme
 """"""
-The name of the chosen Scheme used in the analysis.
+The name of the chosen scheme used in the analysis.

 Scheme_vers
 """""""""""